 Transfer credit is accepted from accredited educational institutions for subjects appropriate to the curricula of the NBC programs.
-A student desiring to transfer college credit into a Nazarene Bible College program must have an official transcript mailed directly by the issuing school(s) to the director of admissions or the registrar.
+All applicants who have attended other colleges or universities are required to have all official transcripts mailed directly by the issuing schools(s) to the vice president for enrollment services or the registrar.
 In addition to the transcript, it is sometimes necessary to provide catalog, course descriptions, or other documentation from the former college to help in determining the content and applicability of the class.
 The registrar will evaluate the transcript and award applicable transfer credit(s).
 Note: Transcript evaluations will not be completed until application has been made to NBC, the appropriate application fee paid, and all transcripts received.
 Credit will only be considered for "C" grades or above.